OpenDAoC/OpenDAoC-Core/SRD/08_Quest_Systems/Task_System.md

 - **Implementation**: Stable

 ## Overview

+**Game Rule Summary**: The task system provides simple, short objectives for new and low-level players (levels 1-20).
+You can get tasks from Town Criers by whispering "task" to them.
+Tasks are much simpler than quests - usually just "kill 10 wolves" or "deliver this item" - and give quick experience and money rewards.
+You can do multiple tasks per day equal to your level (so level 5 = 5 tasks per day), and you can have as many active tasks as your level allows.
+Tasks automatically expire after 2 hours if not completed, and you can abandon them by whispering "abandon" to any Town Crier.
+This system helps new players learn the game without complex quest chains.

 The task system provides short, repeatable objectives for low-level players (1-20).
 Tasks offer an alternative advancement method through simple kill or delivery objectives with scaled rewards based on player level.

 ## Core Mechanics